Guaiabero

-Description
+Description and taxonomy

 Measuring around 15 cm in length, it is a smallish, stout parrot with a large bill and stubby tail.
 The sexes differ in plumage.
 The adult male is green overall, with more yellowish underparts and a pale blue face and collar and wing primaries.
 The rump is yellow-green.
 The bill is grey-blue and with a darker tip, and the eyes dark brown.
 The adult female is also greenish, with a yellow collar and less blue on the face.
 It has black crescent markings on the nape and rump.
 Its bill is paler grey.

+The guaiabero was first described as Psittacus lunulatus by Tyrolean naturalist Giovanni Antonio Scopoli in 1786.
+The only member of its genus, it is distinctive.